Controller Documents 1.0

 }

-The private key example above is almost identical to the previous example of the public key, except that the information is stored in the secretKeyJwk property (rather than the publicKeyJwk), and the private key value is encoded in the d property thereof (alongside the x property, which still specifies the point on the Ed25519 curve that is associated with the public key).
+The private key example above is almost identical to the previous example of the public key, except that the information is stored in the secretKeyJwk property (rather than the publicKeyJwk), and the private key value is encoded in the d property thereof (alongside the x and y properties, which still specify the point on the P-384 curve that is associated with the public key).

 2.2.4 Referring to Verification Methods